schatzlab/t2t-chm13-chry/alignment_variant_calling_pipeline/README.md

 * `genomicsDBtar`: A tar file containing the genomicsDB information for the input interval across the samples specified in the sample map

 ## 7. `interval_calling` Workflow
-For a input genomic interval, uses the GenomicsDB created in [step 6](#6-generate_genomics_db-workflow) to perform joint genotyping across all samples in the GenomicsDB file.
+For a input genomic interval, runs the GATK `GenotypeGVCFs` tool with the GenomicsDB created in [step 6](#6-generate_genomics_db-workflow) to perform joint genotyping across all samples in the GenomicsDB file.
 The output interval VCFs will be merged into single chromosome VCFs in the next step.

 ### Inputs
 * `chromosome`: The chromosome of the input genomic interval